Elementary School FAQ

 The International Baccalaureate’s Primary Years Program (PYP) is a curriculum framework designed for young learners (ages 3-12) in international schools.
-Over 250 schools worldwide currently use this program, which is sponsored and funded by the International Baccalaureate Organization (IBO).
-It focuses on the development of the whole child through an inquiry based learning approach that expose children to worldwide perspectives while ensuring their full academic development within solid core curriculum.
+Over 700 schools worldwide currently use this program which is sponsored and funded by the International Baccalaureate Organization (IBO).
+It focuses on the development of the whole child through an inquiry based learning approach that exposes children to worldwide perspectives while ensuring their academic development.

-In the PYP we believe that children learn when they connect new knowledge with existing knowledge.
+We believe that children learn when they connect new knowledge with existing knowledge.
 The role of the teacher is to provide opportunities for students to build meaning and refine understanding through structured inquiry.
-In the process the children learn social, thinking, research, self-management and communication skills necessary for all learning.
+In the process the children develop thinking, research, self-management, communication and social skills.

 In the PYP the students learn about globally significant issues through units of inquiry.
-There are six units in the Vorschule- grade 5 and four in the Pre-School.
-The essential elements around which each unit is developed including concepts, skills, attitudes, knowledge and action.
-They are applied in a context defined by the six trans-disciplinary themes:
+There are six units in Kindergarten/Vorschule to Grade 4 and four in the preschool.
+Each unit is connected to one of six transdisciplinary themes: